-State the different ways in which water is contaminated.
+1. What are the different ways in which water gets contaminated ?

-The different ways in which the water is contaminated are:
+The different ways in which the water gets contaminated are:

-i) Industrial waste: The harmful chemical wastes, released by the industries into water sources and pollutes the water.
+i) Industrial waste: The harmful chemical wastes get released by the industries into water sources.

-ii) Sewage waste: kitchen, laundry and toilet release the waste materials that are responsible for polluting water.
+ii) Sewage waste: kitchen, laundry and toilets release the waste materials and this pollutes water.

 iii) Agricultural chemicals: Excessive amount of pesticides and fertilizers are used by the farmers for enhancing crop production.
-Rains and floods contain harmful chemicals carried away to water bodies and pollute the water.
+Rains and floods carry these harmful chemicals to water bodies, which results in water pollution.

-The following are the steps taken for reduction of air pollution:
+The following are the steps we can take for reduction of air pollution:

-ii) We should properly dispose the garbage and not burn it.
+ii) We should properly dispose of the garbage and not burn it.

 iii) For shorter distances, avoid vehicles.

-iv) We should control the amount of emissions from household chimneys and vehicles.
+iv) We should control the number of emissions from household chimneys and vehicles.

 v) We should replace our vehicle fuel, diesel and petrol by LPG and CNG.

-Do you agree that clean, transparent water is always fit for drinking?
+3. Clear, transparent water is always fit for drinking.
+Comment.

-No, we don’t agree to the statement that clean water is always fit for drinking because water might appear clean but it may contains some disease causing micro-organisms and several other dissolved impurities.
-Hence, we advised to purify the water by boiling or by any purifying system before drinking it.
+No, we don’t agree to the statement that clean water is always fit for drinking because water might appear clean but it may contain some disease-causing micro-organisms and several other dissolved impurities.
+Hence, we advise purifying the water by boiling or by any purifying system before drinking it.

-Suppose in your town, you are a municipal body member.
-What are the measures taken by you that help your town to ensure the supply of clean water to all the residents?
+4. You are a member of the municipal body of your town.
+Make a list of measures that would help your town to ensure the supply of clean water to all its residents.

-The following are the measures taken by us to ensure the supply of clean water to our town resident:
+The following are the measures taken by us to ensure the supply of clean water to our town residents:

 a) We clean the area around the water pipes.